top of page

 MERCEDES-BENZ O305 MARK I - 1923

 Between 1977 and 1978, 199 Mercedes-Benz buses were delivered to the NSW Public Transport Commission (PTC).
-These were all bodied by Pressed Metal Corp.
-Fleet numbers started at 1766 and finished with 1965.
+These were all bodied by the Pressed Metal Corporation (PMC).
+Fleet numbers commenced at 1766, and finished with 1965.

-Following the delivery of further Mercedes-Benz buses from 1978 onwards, this first group of buses became known as the Mark I. The fleet was allocated evenly across four depots - the first 50 to Randwick, the next 50 to Pagewood, the third 50 to Waverley and the final 49 to Kingsgrove.
-One bus in the order, number 1951, was bodied by Pressed Metal Corp with a VOV- designed body as the prototype for the next order of Mercedes-Benz buses, which became the Mark II.
+Following the delivery of further Mercedes-Benz buses from 1978 onwards, this first group of buses became known as the Mark Is.
+The fleet was allocated evenly across four depots - the first 50 to Randwick, the next to Pagewood, the third to Waverley and the final 49 to Kingsgrove.
+One bus in the order, M/O 1951, was bodied by PMC with a VOV designed body as the prototype for the next order of Mercedes-Benz buses, which became the Mark II.

-1923, the Museum's example, entered service at Kingsgrove on May 4th, 1978.
-From Kingsgrove it saw use on 'Green line' services through Newtown to the City, cross-country routes from Rockdale to Drummoyne and 'bayside' services around Brighton-le-Sands and Sans Souci.
+1923 entered service at Kingsgrove on May 4th, 1978.
+From Kingsgrove it saw use on 'Green Lines' services through Newtown to the City, cross-country routes from Rockdale to Drummoyne and 'bayside' services around Brighton-le-Sands and Sans Souci.

-All 199 of the Mark I's recieved mid-life refurbishments and were repainted into the Mark II colour scheme of a darker blue and white.
-1923 was withdrawn from service on January 10th, 1992 after travelling 580,000kms.
+All 199 of the Mark Is received mid-life refurbishments, and were repainted into the Mark II colour scheme of a darker blue and white.
+1923 was withdrawn from service on January 10th, 1992, after travelling 580,000 kilometers.

 In May of that year it was transferred to the Museum for preservation and display.
-The State Transit Authority has since vested ownership of the bus in the name of the Museum.
-Since then the bus has undergone a restoration into the original PTC colour scheme.
+The State Transit Authority (STA) has since vested ownership of the exhibit in the name of the Museum, and the exhibit has undergone a restoration into the original PTC colour scheme.

 It remains in fully operational condition.